Lakshitha747/Todo/README.md

 ### 2. Access the Application

-Frontend: Open your web browser and go to http://localhost:5173 Backend API: The API is running on port 8080 and is accessible at http://localhost:8080
+Frontend: Open the web browser and go to http://localhost:5173 Backend API: The API is running on port 8080 and is accessible at http://localhost:8080

 ### 3. Shutdown the Project